We can help micro-enterprises and small businesses (including self-employed people, partnerships and limited companies).

 The combined relevant turnover was £3.6m, which was below the threshold of £6.5m.
 So that condition was satisfied.

-We then needed to check whether at least one of either the staff headcount or the balance sheet total were below our threshold.
+We then needed to check whether at least one of either the staff headcount or the balance sheet total was below our threshold.
 The data showed that though the total assets were above £5m, the headcount was below 50, so the headcount threshold was also satisfied.

 This meant Limited Company E was eligible to bring its complaint to us.